Enduro Africa 2009 Diary

 Lastly.
 I got round to testing my luggage today and got everything in the suitcase (except boots, crash helmet and jacket) and came in underweight which is cool.
 The plan is that I wear my jacket and boots through check in whilst using the crash helmet as hand luggage (containing camera, notebook etc)…it's a plan anyway!

 Oh yes…I have decided to crop my hair down to a grade one all over for the trip.
 The less hair I have to worry about the better…eek!

-In the past I said I would never allow my kids to ride motorbikes but lately we have decided that it would be better to actually get them riding at an early age instead.
-This way they would learn to ride properly under expert tuition and also learn respect for the bike and the roads…
+In the past I said I would never allow my kids to ride motorbikes.
+However, lately we have decided that it would be better to actually get them riding at an early age instead.
+This way they would learn to ride properly under expert tuition and also learn respect for the bike and the roads.

 There are internet hot spots in most hotels so I will be able to update this diary as I go but will add pics and videos when I return.